vsoch/proposal-jekyll/README.md

 Read about [#workflows](Workflows), [Working With Proposals](#working-with-proposals), or [How to setup](#setup) a site next.

+**under development** things are still buggy and subject to change.

 ### Quick Start

 1. Fork the repository